Patrick Byrne (Irish politician)

 Patrick Joseph Byrne (2 April 1925 – 19 October 2021) was an Irish politician.
-An accountant by profession, he was first elected to Dáil Éireann as an Independent Teachta Dála (TD) for the Dublin North-East constituency at a by-election on 30 April 1956.
+An accountant by profession, he was first elected to Dáil Éireann as an independent Teachta Dála (TD) for the Dublin North-East constituency at a by-election on 30 April 1956.
 The by-election was caused by the death of his father, Alfie Byrne.
 In 1957 he joined Fine Gael and was re-elected at the 1957, 1961 and 1965 general elections.
 He did not contest the 1969 general election.

-His father Alfie Byrne was an MP, TD, Senator and Lord Mayor of Dublin.
+His father Alfie Byrne was an MP, TD and Lord Mayor of Dublin.
 His brothers Thomas Byrne and A. P. Byrne were also TDs.

 Byrne died on 19 October 2021, at the age of 96.
 At the time of his death, he was the oldest former TD, the longest surviving Dáil member, and the only surviving member of the 15th Dáil.